TomeMD/CPUPowerSeer/README.md

-# CPU Power Consumption Modeling
+# COMETS: CPU Power Modeling from Time Series

 This tool builds a model to predict CPU power consumption from different CPU variables (Utilization, Frequency,...) using InfluxDB time series.